-First Order Cargo is similar to Black Spire Outfitters but will be stocked with gear for those with the First Order!
+First Order Cargo is similar to Black Spire Outfitters but it’s stocked with gear for those with the First Order!

-If you don’t have time to practice, no worries, because the instruments can me played manually or with the already pre-programmed music.
-Wouldn’t it be something if you could sign up for lessons in Galaxy’s Edge and learn how to play them??
+If you don’t have time to practice, no worries because the instruments can be played manually or with the already pre-programmed music.

 The Creature Stall is run by an Amani named Bina, but you probably won’t find her around as she’s always out looking for more creatures to sell in her shop.

 You’ll get to see him as he’s in the store as an animatronic figure, and he interacts with guests and cast members who come near.
+He is one of the most impressive animatronics I’ve ever seen and probably even better than the Hondo figure in Smuggler’s Run.
 Try to barter with him if you are looking for a deal.

 One nice thing is that his collection is always different as Disney plans on continuously updating what he has in stock, so if you see something you like now, grab it as it might be gone next time.

-Holocrons will be a big part of Dom Ondar’s collection which are ancients relics used to give power to both the Jedi and the Sith.
-They will hold secret information that can only be discovered by using the cyber crystals to unlock them…
+Holocrons are also a big part of Dom Ondar’s collection, which are ancient relics used to give power to both the Jedi and the Sith.
+They will hold secret information that can only be discovered by using the Kyber crystals to unlock them…